inkVerb/VIP/Cheat-Sheets/LAMP-Desktop.md

     | **2g** : `sudo gedit /etc/php/7.2/apache2/php.ini` (maybe `7.2` is a different number)

-    - Search with: Ctrl + F, then type `mysqli` to find the line
+    - Search with: Ctrl + F, then type `mysqli` to find the line, Ctrl + S to save

   - Or edit with `vim`:

     | **2v** : `sudo vim /etc/php/7.2/apache2/php.ini` (maybe `7.2` is a different number)

-    - Search by typing: `/mysqli`, then Enter to find the line
+    - Search by typing: `/mysqli`, then Enter to find the line, type `:wq` to save and quit

 3. Restart Everything